Posted on: June 01, 2018in Blog

 Organizations impose electronic retention limits for two cost-related reasons:

-- To reduce the storage costs, and to
+- To reduce the storage costs, and

 Storage costs are known and predictable; eDiscovery costs are notoriously unpredictable.
 Organizations that retain all emails may be required to identify, collect, process and review email that legally could have been discarded.
+Your organization’s email retention policy should reflect and support the business’ overall strategy.

 5. Litigation Holds